HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 img: "posts/angular2.svg"
 ---

+Hey !

-Hey!
-In this post, we will see how to unit test an Angular 2 application with Mocha, on both, browser and Node. (without Karma or PhantomJs).
+Do you want to unit test an Angular 2 application with Mocha, on both, browser and/or Node. (without Karma or PhantomJs) ?
+If not, get out !

-Before I write this post, I've googled to find an existing post doing the same thing and I found a post on [Radzen blog](http://www.radzen.com/blog/testing-angular-webpack-mocha/) that work fine except when I tried to test a component with an **ngFor** directive, the following error was thrown :
+Before I wrote this post,
+I've googled to find an existing post doing the same thing and I found a post on [Radzen blog](http://www.radzen.com/blog/testing-angular-webpack-mocha/) that launch test in Node and it work fine except when I tried to test a component with an **ngFor** directive, the following error was thrown :

 {% highlight javascript %}